Lori Aratani,

 Examples:

-• The articles show a pattern of focusing on the negative aspects of Boeing and its dealings with the government, particularly in relation to the 737 Max crashes.
-The author does not present counterarguments or perspectives that would balance these criticisms.
+• The articles provided show a pattern of biases towards reporting on the negative aspects of Boeing and its involvement in fatal crashes.

 Conflicts of Interest